alexwlchan/books.alexwlchan.net/README.md

 This is a weird but delightful book.
 ```

+Each book also has a cover image in the `covers` directory, which is linked in the `book.cover.name` metadata field.

-I have a CLI tool that helps me pre-populate this file, including downloading the cover image and extracting the tint colour.
+I have a CLI tool that helps me create these two files.
+It asks me a series of questions about the book, then creates the review file, downloads the cover image, and extracts the tint colour.

+The same CLI tool will generate the site.
+It reads the Markdown files, renders them as HTML, and resizes the cover images so they're the right size to use on the site.
-The same CLI tool will turn these files into a set of HTML pages, which get deployed to [Netlify].
+These files then get deployed to [Netlify].

 [Netlify]: https://www.netlify.com/